ArchiCroc/pup/README.md

       "uniforms": {
         "query": "users", // graphqlQuery to uses
         "edges": "users", //if the query returns like { total: 100, users: [User]}, the name of the subfield that holds the values.
 Leave undefined if the results are returned directly like [Users]
-        "labelField": "fullName", // label field to query to show for each item in the Input "valueField": "_id" // value field to query to return when an item is selected },
+        "labelKey": "fullName", // label field to query to show for each item in the Input "valueKey": "_id" // value field to query to return when an item is selected },
       "showInTableView": false, // Show this field in the table of items on the index page.
 Possible Values: true (default)| false | String (will be used as the label)
       "showInDetailView": false // Show this field in the table of items on the detail page.
 Possible Values: true (default)| false  | String (will be used as the label)